 - one or more officers or employees of the corporation whom the director reasonably believes are reliable and competent in the matters presented;

-- legal counsel, public accountants, or other person as to matters the director reasonably believes are within the person's professional expert competence; and
+- legal counsel, public accountants, or another person as to matters the director reasonably believes are within the person’s professional expert competence; and

 - a committee of (or appointed by) the Board of Directors of which the director is not a member if the director reasonably believes the committee merits confidence.

 A director is not acting in good faith if the director has knowledge concerning the matter in question that makes otherwise permissible reliance on others unwarranted.